-In their first year, Colgan track coaches Dave Davis (L) and
+In their first year, Colgan track coaches Dave Davis (L) and Bill Stearns (R) are churning out 6A boys state champions. |

 Charles Colgan High is the newest high school in the Prince William County school system.
 Now finishing its first year, the school may be best known to many as the Center for the Fine and Performing Arts.
 Although Colgan has enrolled students from ninth through 12th grade to boost its total to just over 1,600, the athletic department has mostly operated with a jayvee schedule for many sports during its inaugural year, and will begin varsity play in the fall of 2017.